 How does it work?

-Each year charities are invited to apply, outlining a priority organisational development gap and what difference an intern would make in addressing this need.
-Charities are shortlisted and then the charity identifies an individual with the skills and talent to carry out the internship.
-An interview that includes Rank, the line manager and the intern takes place in order to ensure that the organisation is clear about the role of the intern and that support structures are in place.
+Each year charities are invited to apply, outlining a priority organisational development gap and what difference a leader would make in addressing this need.
+Charities are shortlisted and then the charity identifies an individual with the skills and talent to carry out the leadership programme.
+An interview that includes Rank, the line manager and the prospective leader takes place in order to ensure that the organisation is clear about the role and what support structures are in place.

-At the start of the programme the line manager and intern are both invited to a launch conference.
-This is an important activity as it provides the opportunity to share information on Time to Shine, and offers a chance for interns and line managers to meet and create new support networks.
+At the start of the programme the line manager and leader are both invited to a launch conference.
+This is an important activity as it provides the opportunity to share information on Time to Shine, and offers a chance for the leaders and line managers to meet and create new support networks.

-Each internship is designed specifically around the needs of the charity.
-The internship does not replace a core function but often offers the opportunity to test new areas of work that may lead to a permanent post or new system (not funded by Rank).
+Each of the leadership programmes is designed specifically around the needs of the charity.
+The programme does not replace a core function but often offers the opportunity to test new areas of work that may lead to a permanent post or new system (not funded by Rank).